Fashinray/alx-system_engineering-devops/0x16-api_advanced/README.md

   * Results are printed in descending order by count.
   * Words with identical counts are sorted alphabetically.
   * Words with no matches are skipped.
-  * Results are based on the number of times a keyword appears - ie., `java java java` counts as three separate instances of `java`.